victorkwak/ClassSearch/README.md

 ## Documenation:

 #### Summary
-The following API is a demo of how to use Facebook’s Fasttext to create your own model, in this case we’ve used a dataset containing sub-reddit categories and post titles.
-We trained the model on this dataset and achieved a ~80% accuracy, this can be useful for developers if they want to recommend users a category for their post, review, complaint, feedback, etc… so the user doesn’t have to choose one.
+The idea of ClassSearch is to use a text classifier's prediction probabilities to implement a vertical search engine.
+The following API is a demo of how to use Facebook’s [fastText](https://github.com/facebookresearch/fastText) to create your own model and serve it on a REST API on Flask for this purpose.
+In this case we’ve used a year's worth of computer science-related subreddit categories and post titles.
+We chose this data as it serves as a good example of what ClassSearch can achieve: classifications of searches to documents.
+In a search engine, the first search result doesn't always need to be what the user is looking for.
+They can be a few below that and the experience is still good enough.
+In this demo, we trained a text classier using fastTExt and achieved a top 10 ~78% accuracy on 117 categories and 84% top 10 accuracy using a tuned fastText model on Keras.
+For simplicity, this demo uses the former.
+We belive this concept can be useful for other things as well such as if developers want to recommend users a category for their post, review, complaint, feedback, etc… so the user doesn’t have to choose one.

 ##### Authors:
 - Victor Kwak - Created Jupyter Notebooks and Models